 Happy Monday!I wanted to drop a post about some exciting Behind the Build eye-candy that went live recently on HGTV.com.
 Over on our sister site you’ll find a video preview and over 100 images of construction.
 I’ve listed a few of my favorites below, but I want to hear from you.
 What do you want to see more or less of during the construction of Blog Cabin 2015?

-It’s time for round six of our People’s Choice vote, and we’re moving outdoors.
-For the next two weeks, you’ll be picking a patio construction plan, fire pit design, backyard game, and more.
-You’ve got eight decisions to make.
-Choose wisely, and choose up to ten times a day.
+It’s time for our last round of voting!
+Wow, this has flown by and I’m excited to see all of your choices incorporated into the build.
+In round six of our People’s Choice vote we’re moving outdoors.
+For the next two weeks, you’ll be picking a fire pit feature, garden design, arcade games, and more.
+You’ve got nine decisions to make.
+Choose wisely, and vote as many times as you’d like.